- Find a Provider

 categories:

-By Leigh Gerson, DO, Colorectal Surgeon at Redeemer Health in partnership with
+By Leigh Gerson, DO, Colorectal Surgeon at Redeemer Health Cancer Center

 Did you know that colorectal cancer is the third most commonly diagnosed type of cancer in both men and women over 45?
 Knowing the facts about early diagnosis and treatment, as well as having conversations with your family or primary care doctor about screenings, are two important steps you can take to help reduce risk.